2024–25 Utah State Aggies women's basketball team

 The 2024–25 Utah State Aggies women's basketball team represent Utah State University in the 2024–25 NCAA Division I women's basketball season.
-The Aggies, who are led by first-year head coach Wesley Brooks, play their home games at the Smith Spectrum in Logan, Utah, as members of the Mountain West Conference.
+The Aggies, who were led by first-year head coach Wesley Brooks, played their home games at the Smith Spectrum in Logan, Utah, as members of the Mountain West Conference.

 Previous season

 The Aggies finished the 2023–24 season 5–25, 2–16 in Mountain West Play to finish in a tie for tenth (last) place.
 They were defeated by Boise State in the first round of the Mountain West tournament.
 Following the loss, the school announced that head coach Kayla Ard would be relieved of her duties.

 On April 1, 2024, former Ohio State assistant coach, Wesley Brooks, was hired as the 11th head coach in program history.